-The guidelines provide appropriate opportunity to accommodate the reserved hunting rights and management authority of Indian Tribes while ensuring that the migratory bird resource receives necessary protection.
+We conclude the guidelines provide appropriate opportunity to accommodate the reserved hunting rights and management authority of Indian Tribes while ensuring that the migratory bird resource receives necessary protection.
 The conservation of this important international resource is paramount.
 Further, the guidelines should not be viewed as inflexible.
 In this regard, we note that they have been employed successfully since 1985.
-They have been tested adequately and, therefore, we made them final beginning with the 1988-89 hunting season (53 FR 31612, August 18, 1988).
-We should stress here, however, that use of the guidelines is not mandatory and no action is required if a Tribe wishes to observe the hunting regulations established by the State(s) in which the reservation is located.
+We conclude they have been tested adequately, and, therefore, we made them final beginning with the 1988-89 hunting season (53 FR 31612, August 18, 1988).
+We should stress here. however, that use of the guidelines is not mandatory, and no action is required if a Tribe wishes to observe the hunting regulations established by the State(s) in which the reservation is located.

-Regulations Schedule for 2016
+Regulations Schedule for 2019

-On August 6, 2015, we published in the Federal Register (80 FR 47388) a proposal to amend 50 CFR part 20.
-The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through 20.107, 20.109, and 20.110 of subpart K. Major steps in the 2016-17 regulatory cycle relating to open public meetings and Federal Register notifications were also identified in the August 6, 2015, proposed rule.
+On June 14, 2018, we published a proposal to amend title 50 of the Code of Federal Regulations (CFR) at part 20 (83 FR 27836).
+The proposal provided a background and overview of the migratory bird hunting regulations process, and addressed the establishment of seasons, limits, and other regulations for hunting migratory game birds under §§ 20.101 through 20.107, 20.109, and 20.110 of subpart K. This document is the third in a series of proposed, supplemental, and final rules for migratory game bird hunting regulations.
+We will publish additional supplemental proposals for public comment in the Federal Register as population, habitat, harvest, and other information become available.
+Major steps in the 2019-20 regulatory cycle relating to open public meetings and Federal Register notifications were illustrated in the diagram at the end of the June 14, 2018, proposed rule (83 FR 27836).